Glimesh/broadcast-box/README.md

 ## Running

 ### Environment Variables
-The backend can be configured with the following enviroment variables.
+The backend can be configured with the following environment variables.

 * `DISABLE_STATUS` - Disable the status API
 * `ENABLE_HTTP_REDIRECT` - HTTP traffic will be redirect to HTTPS